 – Lindsay C.

 Carrying water with you is one of the best ways to avoid dehydration on the run.
 Some runners enjoy strapping on a handheld single bottle, while others like to go hands-free with a multi-bottle hydration belt or waistpack.
 For example, the unisex FuelBelt Ergo Belt securely holds two bottles at 150 mL each.
-If you need a quick refresher on how to stay hydrated, see my article on page 20.

 “I always have to have water, no matter how cold or warm it is.”

 “I love my handheld water bottle that also has a little pouch for snacks, keys, or whatever.”

 “My must-have is water – whether it’s in a hydration pack or handheld.”

 A hat is a smart choice in all weather conditions.
 In the summer, choose one made from mesh fabric to ensure proper ventilation and prevent overheating.
 Our Running Room Unisex Perforated Cap is adjustable, lightweight and quick-drying.
 Or, if you’ve ever participated in our annual Running Room 20 Minute Challenge, you probably have one of our commemorative mesh caps in your closet somewhere.

 “I have to have a hat.
 Not so much for the sun/rain/snow, but to keep the hair out of my eyes.”